 Freckle removal treatment does not usually remove capillaries or blood vessels.
 When performing freckle removal, we are using a wavelength that is attracted to brown.
-If we wish to remove anything red, I would use a wavelength that is attracted to red.
-However, when a patient has a sundamaged neck and chest that is quite red, I will always use the wavelength that is attracted to brown first, as often it will pick up the red sun damage significantly.
+If we wish to remove anything red, we would use a wavelength that is attracted to red.
+However, when a patient has a sundamaged neck and chest that is quite red, we will always use the wavelength that is attracted to brown first, as often it will pick up the red sun damage significantly.
 It is best to do it that way, because we have had less success attempting the reverse (ie aiming for the red first)

 Any suspicious lesions should not be treated by laser.

 Our order for treating a body are with these multiple problems is as follows:

 First: freckles and pigmentation removal, ie flat brown lesions removed

 Second: Raised lesion removal, then

 Finally red lesion removal